 However, you should know that these supplements were only shown effective in people who had severe vision loss, numerous drusen, or large drusen.
 If you have not yet developed AMD or only have AMD that is mild in nature.
 If you only suffer from mild AMD, you may benefit from managing your blood pressure, weight, and cholesterol.
 You can also benefit from not smoking.

 How Is Wet AMD Treated?

-One of the most common wet AMD treatment methods is the injection of anti-VEGF (vascular endothelial growth factor) drugs into your affected eye.
+One of the most common wet Macular Degeneration treatment methods is the injection of anti-VEGF (vascular endothelial growth factor) drugs into your affected eye.
 This will slow the leakage of any malfunctioning blood vessels in your eye and reduce the growth of new abnormal vessels.